ScanVan/research-scripts/README.md

 ## This Repository

-This repository contains research script used for communication between the theoretical and operational aspects.
+This repository contains the research codes of the ScanVan project.
+These codes are used during research phases and as a reference for high efficiency codes implementation.
+The research codes covers all fields addressed during the project from geometry estimation to dense representation computation and geographical alignment.

 ## Dependencies